antoniospg/UnityOcean/docs/OceanSimulation.md

 -\frac{M}{2} \leq  m \leq \frac{M}{2}
 $$

-but, for most of our work, we deal with variables i and j in different domains:
+But, for most of our work, we deal with variables i and j in different domains:

 $$
 0 \leq i <N